Hackerfox8100/Hackerfox8100.github.io/content/posts/PLSC 439 Simulation.md

 		* Not cooperating with current Afghan government or Iran
 		* Working with EU
 * EU
+	* extend deepest condolences
+	* declared state of emergency
+		* implemented a version of the patriot act
+	* monitoring social media, phone interactions, etc across the EU
+	* Increased powers are temporary
+	* freedom of speech is still important
+	* measures should be proportional to threat level
+	* efforts focused on capturing those who are responsible
+	* committed to religious expressions of all EU citizen
+	* Claims from US Intel on their response
+		* EU did act on intelligence
+		* egaged established surveliance programs
+		* acted with necessary caution
+		* manpower is employed judiciously
+		* Do not believe it could have been prevented
+			* not enough detail to take action
+	* Focus on protecting the Islamic communities
+	* *Perpetrators are at large, can US help?
+		* can't share specifics because it is a public briefing
+	* *Still committed to taking in refugees, is this wise with the attacks that have happened?
+		* still committed to helping innocents whenever possible
+		* help from other countries will help us ensure more than can be handled won't be taken in
+	* *Influx of refugees, will it help make the perpetrators remain hidden
+		* not really a concern at this time with intel they have
+		* refugees are being vetted
+	* *
 * Human Rights
 	* Anti Islamic hate stance
 		* especially in countries in the EU